Snake worship: India

-Snakes, nagas, have high status in Hindu mythology.
-Nāga (Sanskrit:नाग) is the Sanskrit and Pāli word for a deity or class of entity or being, taking the form of a very large snake, found in Hinduism and Buddhism.
-The use of the term nāga is often ambiguous, as the word may also refer, in similar contexts, to one of several human tribes known as or nicknamed Nāgas; to elephants; and to ordinary snakes, particularly the Ophiophagus hannah, the Ptyas mucosa and the Naja naja, the latter of which is still called nāg in Hindi and other languages of India.
-A female nāga is a nāgīn.
-The snake primarily represents rebirth, death and mortality, due to its casting of its skin and being symbolically "reborn".
-Over a large part of India, there are carved representations of cobras or nagas or stones as substitutes.
-To these human food and flowers are offered and lights are burned before the shrines.
-Among some Indians, a cobra which is accidentally killed is burned like a human being; no one would kill one intentionally.
+A race of snake-like beings, termed nagas, is prominent in Hindu mythology.
+Nāga (Sanskrit: नाग) is the Sanskrit and Pāli word for a deity or class of entity or being, taking the form of a very large snake, found in Hinduism and Buddhism.
+The use of the term nāga is often ambiguous, as the word may also refer, in similar contexts, to one of several human tribes known as or nicknamed nāgas; to elephants; and to ordinary snakes, particularly the Ophiophagus hannah, the Ptyas mucosa and the Naja naja, the latter of which is still called nāg in Hindi and other languages of India.
+A female nāga is called a nāgīni.
+The snake primarily represents rebirth, death, and mortality, due to its casting of its skin and being symbolically "reborn".
+Over a large part of India, there are carved representations of cobras, nagas, or stones as substitutes.
+To these, human food and flowers are offered, and lights are burned before the shrines.
+Among some Indians, a cobra that is accidentally killed is burned like a human being; no one would kill one intentionally.
 The serpent-god's image is carried in an annual procession by a celibate priestess.